 There’s no definitive figures.
 There’s no accurate way to work out the number of people suffering from paruresis either.
-Surveys over the last few decades suggest that the numbers could be anywhere between just 1% to more than 25% of American citizens.
-There`s isn’t any clear data about this condition on a worldwide basis either.
-Estimates according to the International Paruresis Association , suggest that around 7% of Americas population are affected.
+That said, surveys over the last few decades suggest that the numbers could be anywhere between just 1% to more than 25% of American citizens.
+As I said, there isn’t any clear data about this condition on a worldwide basis either.
+Estimates according to the International Paruresis Association, (which I tend to agree with), suggest that around 7% of Americas population are affected.
 That’s 21 million people in the US alone!
 We can therefore assume that it’s pretty common!

-So, what we do know for sure is that it’s clearly a serious problem that affects people all over the world.
-We reckon that the IPA estimates are not far off at around 7%.
+So, what we do know for sure is that it’s clearly a serious problem that affects high numbers of people all over the world.
+I reckon that the IPA estimates are not far off at around 7%.

 Associated Symptoms Of Shy Bladder Syndrome

 Here`s my explanation of how this social phobia affects an individual`s life.
 After an initial bad experience, the person anticipates difficulty relieving themselves whenever entering a public toilet.
 Forceful attempts to control this process fail.
 Anxiety therefore increases.
 The increased anxiety then reduces the chances of the individual taking a leak in a public facility even more.
 And so the problem develops.

 Paruretics must then adjust to the medical condition by urinating as often as possible when they are at home.
 Limiting the intake of water and other fluids when out.
 Even turning down social invitations so that they can avoid a potential embarrassing situation.